multani7871/employee-led-SPVs/how_to_source_employees.md.md

 	 - Indirect
 		 - Referrals
 			 - General
+				 - Carry share program
 			 - Specialists
 				 - Recruiters
 				 - RIAs/Wealth Managers
+					 - May not be able to accept carry for referrals due to regulatory restrictions
 				 - CPAs/Accountants
 				 - Employment lawyers that focus on startup employees
 	 - Paid Advertising